in

 • Root greenwood cuttings in spring or summer

-Gardenia Varieties to Grow
+Gardenia varieties to grow

 • Gardenia Augusta (G. jasminoides), Cape jasmine, Common gardenia, medium to large shrub, or sometimes small tree, frequently bushy, with ovate, elliptic, or lance-shaped, glossy, deep green leaves, 4 inches (10cm) or longer, usually borne in whorls of 3.
 From summer to autumn, produces 5- to 12-lobed, salverform, strongly fragrant, white to ivory flowers, to 3 inches (8cm) across, either singly or in its double-flowers variants.
 To 6-40 inches (2-12m) tall and 3-10 feet (1-3m) wide.
 China, Taiwan, and Japan.
 Zones 8 to 11.
 Cultivars include: ‘August Beauty’ is compact and long blooming; ‘Mystery’ has semi-double flowers; ‘Radicans’ is low growing and has small flowers; ‘Veitchii’ has fully double pure white flowers.